 - The Lad-ette: Misato, of course.

 - Man of Kryptonite: Legion, before being taken over by our much-hated Lilliputian Invader, was a suit of Powered Armor made in secret by Nerv with the objective to kill the superwomen.
-Bearing in mind, the only Kryptonite Factor it really has is being painted yellow and loading yellow ammunition (given the time frame with respect to its Broad Strokes treatment of the events of SOE 2 Lone Heir Of Krypton, it's unlikely it has actual kryptonite, though there's no confirmation either way).
+Bearing in mind, the only Kryptonite Factor it really has is being painted yellow and loading yellow ammunition (given the time frame with respect to its Broad Strokes treatment of the events of Superwomen of Eva 2: Lone Heir of Krypton, it's unlikely it has actual kryptonite, though there's no confirmation either way).
 Against Wonder Girl, all it has is lots and lots of big friggin' guns.
 Which it uses with gusto.

 - Mugging the Monster: Misato and Shinji's mini-golfing trip is interrupted by armed robbers.